jacklavelle286/iot-nuke/README.md

 ## Solution Overview

 The solution operates across AWS accounts, with the IoT button and Lambda function residing in the management account, and the target of the cleanup being the development account within the specified OU in AWS Organizations.

+*Note* whilst this successfully deletes the stack resources in your target account, currently you will have to delete the stack set in your payer account manually after your cloud-nuke solution has run before you click your iot button again.
+This is because a stack will try to he recreated with the same name, and therefore it will fail.
+I am working on this change currently.

 ### Solution Flow